 RCN indemnity scheme

 Indemnity may not sound very exciting, but as a worker in the health care industry it is something you cannot afford to ignore.
 Your RCN indemnity scheme covers you for claims against professional negligence up to £3 million (subject to the following conditions).
-For further information please go to Indemnity scheme details.
+See further information about our indemnity scheme.